AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 {% endhighlight %}

 We now have a component with one input.
-This input is required, needs a value of at least seven characters/numbers, and the number version of the of the input value should be divisible by ten.
+This input is required, needs a value of at least seven characters/numbers, and the number version of the input value should be divisible by ten.

 **Preparing for the journey: part 2**

 >*Having packed, he strapped on his armour made from Angu-LAHR steel.
 It was magical armour that shone with colour and power.*

 We now have an input with some validation attached.
-But coming face to face with the *Monster of UnlabelledInput* will make even the most brave warrior tremble so it really, really needs a label.
+But coming face to face with the *Monster of UnlabelledInput* will make even the most brave warrior tremble, so it really, really needs a label.

 **NOTE:** *Web Accessibility (**a11y**) also really really thinks that an input needs a label, by the way.
 Omitting well-formed labels for your inputs will really impede some users from using your forms.
 This article will not focus further on a11y, to avoid making an already complex matter even more so.
-You will need do more to make your input fully accessible, but look out for some articles on this in future.*
+You will need to do more to make your input fully accessible, but look out for some articles on this in future.*

 But, back to our label.
 We could add a label to our input like this: